-See also para 10 on Disclosure of information
+See also section 10 on Disclosure of information

-6.1 General Duty
+6.1 General duty

 The Council routinely handles information not only to enable services to be delivered to the public but also as part of its management system.
-Some of this information must be dealt with confidentially and only released to authorised individuals.
-For example information which may relate to service users, other employees, tenders or contracts that are to be awarded.
+Some of this information must be dealt with confidentially and only released to authorised individuals, for example, information which may relate to service users, other employees, tenders or contracts that are to be awarded.